- 102.1 - Name of the organization

 - 102.21 - Consulting stakeholders on economic, environmental and social topics

-Input from stakeholders, including our insureds, independent insurance agents, the community, employees, regulatory bodies, investors, industry associations and suppliers are critical to The Hanover’s success, and many of our sustainability priorities come from interactions with these groups.
-Investor relations facilitates conversations with investors, The Hanover’s executive leadership team and the Board of Directors; See GRI KPI 102-53 for investor relations contact information.
-In addition, see the “Shareholder Engagement” and the “ESG, Sustainability and Corporate Responsibility” sections on page 16 of the 2019 Proxy Statement.
+Input from stakeholders, including our insureds, independent insurance agents, the community, employees, regulatory bodies, investors, industry associations, and suppliers are critical to The Hanover’s success, and many of our sustainability priorities come from interactions with these groups.
+Investor relations facilitates conversations with investors, The Hanover’s executive leadership team and the Board of Directors; See GRI 102-53 for investor relations contact information.
+In addition, see the “Shareholder Engagement” and the “ESG, Sustainability and Corporate Responsibility” sections on pages 16 and 17 of the 2020 Proxy Statement.

-See GRI KPI 102-17 on means provided to facilitate communications directly to our Board of Directors
+See GRI 102-17 on means provided to facilitate communications directly to our Board.

 - 102.22 - Composition of the highest governance body and its committees

-See the “Corporate Governance,” pages 6-16, and “Board Committees,” pages 11-13, sections in the 2019 Proxy Statement.
+See the “Corporate Governance,” pages 6-17, and “Board Committees,” pages 11-13, sections in the 2020 Proxy Statement.
 All our directors other than the CEO are independent.
-Five of our ten independent directors are gender or racially diverse.
+Six of our 11 independent directors are gender or racially diverse.

 - 102.23 - Chair of the highest governance body

-See “Board Leadership Structure,” page 10 in the 2019 Proxy Statement.
-The Chair of the Board is not an officer of the company and is independent.
-The company has separated the CEO and Chair positions since 2002.
+See “Board Leadership Structure,” page 10 in the 2020 Proxy Statement.
+The Chair of the Board is not an officer of the Company and is independent from management.
+The Company has separated the CEO and Chair positions since 2002.

 - 102.24 - Nominating and selecting the highest governance body

-See “Consideration of Director Nominees,” pages 13-14 in the 2019 Proxy Statement, as well as Appendix A – Excerpt from Our Corporate Governance Guidelines Relating to Director Independent Standards, also in the 2019 Proxy Statement.
+See “Consideration of Director Nominees,” pages 13-14 in the 2020 Proxy Statement, as well as Appendix A – Excerpt from Our Corporate Governance Guidelines Relating to Director Independent Standards, also included in the 2020 Proxy Statement.

 - 102.25 - Conflicts of interest